DeFrame: Debiasing Large Language Models Against Framing Effects: Details for Benchmark

 \section{Details for Benchmark}

 Continuing from Sec.~\ref{sec:framing_disparity_evaluation}, we provide additional details of the benchmark settings used in our experiments.
 For each benchmark, we outline dataset statistics.
 For \DoNotAnswer{} and \Decisions{}, we describe our extension of generating positive-negative paired prompt sets.
+For \DoNotAnswer{}, we additionally provide details on the LLM-based evaluation proceduce and its validation.
 Examples of each benchmark are presented in Table~\ref{tab:benchmark_prompt_examples}.